 NEET 2019 Analysis brings to students a detailed report after careful analysis by academic experts in NEET.
 It assists students with their preparation and comprehends the difficulty level of the question paper, thereby predicting cutoffs for the same academic year.

 With NEET 2019 Analysis, students can refer to the feedback obtained from students who have taken up NEET in the previous years.
-Along with this, analysis can also help one can with learning distribution of questions section-wise.
+Along with this, analysis can also help one can with learning the distribution of questions section-wise.

 Many renowned coaching institutes for NEET release the question paper analysis soon after the conclusion of the exam.
-With NEET 2020, all set to take place on 13th September 2020, students can find the analysis updated soon here.
+NEET 2020, was concluded on 13th September 2020 and 14th October 2020.
+Students can find the analysis updated here.

 NEET 2019 Question Paper Analysis

 Experts with proficient knowledge suggest that NEET 2019 question paper fared average on the difficulty meter.
 In particular, the Biology section was found to be the easiest by the students.
 Students expected the cut-off to be in the range of 130-140 marks.
 Physics was lengthy and the chemistry section was not that time-consuming, but fared moderately difficult on the difficulty meter.
 The paper had 24 codes all in all, whereas NEET 2018 paper had 20 codes.
 These numbers only go on to indicate that the NTA conducted the exams at higher levels of security that were operational in order for exams to be conducted with the utmost transparency

 All in all, students had mixed reactions when it came to sharing the experience of facing NEET 2019 where some candidates were happy with the level of questions that appeared, some others found most questions challenging.
 But, as questions were NCERT based, the Biology and Chemistry sections could be easily tackled with a decent level of preparation.

 NEET Paper Analysis 2019 – Highlights